You have no items in your shopping cart.

 Effective Maintenance Management, Second Edition

-This is the CD-ROM product.
-For the printed book, click here.
+For the printed version, click here.

 Thoroughly updated, the second edition of Effective Maintenance Management in CD-ROM (PDF) format provides clear rationale and comprehensive procedures for maintenance in industry.
 Author Vee Narayan has given us a unique guide, written in clear prose that practicing maintenance engineers, supervisors and managers can easily absorb, digest and apply.